aldosimon/aldosimon.github.io/_posts/2022-04-15-write-up-letsdefend.io-Suspicious Mshta Behavior.md

 iEX $H8
 ```

+Tried a bit of magic at the second command so it will be more readable.
+$H3-H6 with the help of $H1 just basically hex that reads "Downloadstring". $H2 was a glorified "New-Object Net.WebClient". and $H8 puts them all together to form an old fashion download using powershell from address mentioned in $H8 (http://193.142.58.23/Server.txt).

 #### log management

-After seeing what the script do, we best check log management and try to see did the server reply with anything.
+After seeing what the script do, we best check log management and try to see did the c2 server (193.142.58.23) reply with anything.

 ![wup_endpoint](/images/wup_logmgmt.png)

-apparently the server replied with 404, so no response arrived for the host (172.16.17.38) because the server (or the inteded file) is dead/ not there.
+apparently the server replied with 404, so no response arrived for the host (172.16.17.38) because the server is dead/ the file was not there.

 #### containment and lesson learned

 Since it's definetly a malicious script (but stopped due to the C2 server is dead), it's best to contain the host.
 We can do this by going to endpoint security and click the request containment.

-The IP address, and URL and also the md5 hash of the executed file can then be use as IOC when we did the playbook and also close the case.
+Lastly, we can use the IP address, and URL and also the md5 hash of the executed file can as IOC when we did the playbook and also close the case.